kamalrajvenkatesan/KRCardView/README.md

 1. Create a subclass of CardViewController (Refer below image)
 ![](KRCardView-1.png)

-2. Go to storyboard and create a add a new UIViewController and now add class name (BottomViewController) in Identity Inspector.
+2. Go to storyboard and add a new UIViewController and now add class name (BottomViewController) in Identity Inspector.
 3. In same viewcontroller add a view on top of root view and connect it to handleView Outlet (Refer Below Image)
 ![](KRCardView-2.png)

 4. Now go to main view controller where you need card view in bottom.
-5. Import KRCardView
+5. Import KRCardView (Refer below image).
-6. Add KRCardView protocol to main view controller
+6. Add KRCardView protocol to main view controller (Refer below image).
 7. Now initialize cardHandleAreaHeight and cardHeight variables (Refer below image).
 6. Assign bottom view controller to cardViewController variable (Refer below image).
 7. Finally call addKRCardViewMethod in ViewDidLoad (Refer below image).